git4humans/git4humans/README.md

 gt repo add origin https://github.com/pytorch/pytorch
 ```

-Since we all know, unless you are working on a big, complex project, you mostly will add your remote repository under the default name `origin`.
+Since we all know, unless you are working on a big, complex project, you most likely will use a single shared remote repository with the default name `origin`.

-You don't need to state it explicitly.
+No need to state it explicitly.
 The tool will understand.

-Besides, for more complex and advanced use, you can always fallback to the [original Git commands](https://git-scm.com/docs).
+Besides, for more complex use, you can always fallback to the [original Git commands](https://git-scm.com/docs).
 Every [standard Git commands](https://git-scm.com/docs) is applicable in **Git for Humans**.

 ### Interactivity & Guidance